 Now, practicing 600 or even 1000 sample questions is not enough to pass the exam.

+I have been conducting PMP training programs since 2008.
 Over last few years, I have noticed something very interesting.
-I have observed that, if someone has a good understanding of the PMBOK Guide and practices about 2000 questions, she/he invariably passes the exam.
-Now, this is not an foolproof number.
-The actual number may differ from individual to individual.
-However, you have an extremely good chance of passing the exam, if you do about 2000 PMP sample questions.
+I have observed that, if someone has a good understanding of the PMBOK Guide and practices about 2000 sample questions, she/he invariably passes the exam.

 Let us look at a complete strategy for doing 2000 questions.

-Step I – Practice 500 Questions While Studying PMBOK Guide Concepts
+Step I – Practice 800 Questions while Studying the PMBOK Guide

-The best source for studying the PMBOK Guide concepts is the Guide itself.
-But many people claim that it is not reader friendly book.
-I have written a series of articles that will help you in reading the PMBOK Guide.
-However, if you find it difficult to follow the Guide then you can study from a good PMP reference book.
-You can refer to my article on the best PMP reference book to choose your reference book.
+However, if you still find it difficult to follow the Guide then you can study from a good PMP reference book.
+You can refer to my article on the best PMP study guide to choose a good reference book.

-While studying the PMBOK Guide concepts, you should practice about 500 questions.
-This will help you in understanding the concepts in sufficient detail.
+You should practice about 800 questions while studying the PMBOK Guide.
+This will help you in understanding the Guide’s concepts in sufficient detail.
 You can take either of the following 2 approaches:

 - If you are studying the PMBOK Guide Knowledge Area (KA) wise, then you should do 30-50 questions for each KA (depending on the size of KA).

 - If you are studying the the PMBOK Guide processes Process Group (PG) wise, then you should do about 125 questions each for Planning, Executing & M&C PGs.
 In addition, you should do 50-75 questions each for Initiating and Closing PGs.